Jerry-Shaw/Nervsys/README.md

     Could it be an error calling?

     This is called loose mode.
-    If we do this, all functions listed in Safe Key will be checked with the input data structure, and will be called if the structure matched or contained.
+    If we do this, all functions listed in TrustZone will be checked with the input data structure, and will be called if the structure matched or contained.
     "test_c" will always run right after, since it needs no required variables.

-    Call order is the Safe Key list order.
+    Call order is the TrustZone list order.

     So, it'll be very useful to calculate in multiple algorithms with one same data pack.